CollectionBuilder/cb-docs/docs/software/jekyll.md

 Finally, we get to [Jekyll](https://jekyllrb.com/){:target="_blank" rel="noopener"}!
 Jekyll is a static site generator that uses templates, data, and modular components to build out a website.
-It is a very popular tool used by tiny and giant web site projects.
+It is a very popular open source tool used by tiny and giant web site projects.

 Jekyll is a Gem, a software package installed via Ruby's management system called RubyGems (similar to Python's Pip).
 Gem is a command line application, so again we will open a terminal to give it commands.